 Databases are what “powers” your site – especially if you use something like WordPress to manage your website.
 Basically 1 database = 1 distinct website.
 In the example above, your blog, support, shop, and main site would be 4 different websites and would need 4 different databases.
 Disk space is simply how much storage you can have (think photos, videos, text,etc).
 Databases and diskspace are where you need to be careful when comparing.

 All of HostGator’s plans allow unlimited databases & disk space whereas 1&1’s cheaper plans cap them.
 All that to say is that to compare apples to apples, we need to look at 1&1’s Unlimited Plan vs. HostGator’s Baby Plan.

 The default 1 year price for 1&1 is $9.99/mo vs. HostGator’s $9.95/mo.
-1&1 however will run frequent promotions (see here for their current one), while HostGator generally offers 20% off for 1st time customers (and you can get 25% off with the coupon code swampland25 when entered at signup).
+1&1 however will run frequent promotions (see here for their current one), while HostGator offers 45% off for 1st time customer with a special discount.